 The short answer is yes.
 Kefir can help weight loss!

-The three critical elements in kefir that help weight loss are:
+The four critical ways in which Kefir may help weight loss are:

 - Kefir increases the sense of satiety.